J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 ## Conclusion

 Here are some things that I have learned through this process:

+* Large language models seem very well-suited to tasks which involve understanding language.
+Examples of these tasks are sentiment analysis, intent classification,

 * ChatGPT3.5 produces working python code, but the code is not very readable or maintainable (poor variable naming, poor documentation etc.).
 Developers creating code this way without careful oversight will quickly create an unmaintainable codebase.